 Before we get into the practical example, let us see the syntax.

 The basic syntax of SQL Server stored procedure is as shown below:

-Let me explain the syntax:
+But, first, let me explain the syntax.

 - Schema_name: Please specify the schema name.
-For example, dbo, or Humanresource etc.
+For example, dbo, or Humanresource, etc.

 Create Stored Procedures in SQL Server

 I forgot that we could create them two ways—the data we use for this demonstration.

 Before we start creating any, let us see whether our database has any existing ones.
 To view the existing ones, select the Database -> Programmability -> SP.
 From the below screenshot, you can observe that our database has none.